FreeTubeApp/FreeTube/README.md

 You can also stay up to date by reading the [FreeTube Blog](https://write.as/freetube/).
 [View the welcome blog](https://write.as/freetube/welcome-to-freetube-blogs).

 ## Donate
+If you enjoy using FreeTube, you're welcome to leave a donation using the following methods.

 * [FreeTube on Liberapay](https://liberapay.com/FreeTube)